crittercism/apteligent-windows-sdk/README.md

 2. **Download the library from NuGet**.
 The package is called **Crittercism**, and is downloadable using the [standard procedure](http://nuget.org/packages/Crittercism).
 Note: installing Windows 8 NuGet packages requires a recent version of NuGet; you might have to upgrade.
 NuGet 2.2.31210 worked for us.

 3. **Instrument your app**.
 After the NuGet installation completes, Crittercism will be available under the CrittercismSDK namespace.
-Obtain your App Id from the app's settings page (e.g. 50807ba33a47481dd5000002) and add a call to CrittercismSDK.Crittercism.Init() with your app id, to the app's initialization code.
+Obtain your App Id from the app's settings page (e.g. 50807ba33a47481dd5000002) and add a call to CrittercismSDK.Crittercism.Init() with your app id, to the app's initialization code (you'll probably want to do this in your Application_Launching()).

 That's it!
 The Crittercism.Init() call installed error collection and tracked session start (app loads).
 The full API reference follows.